Bringing cats and dogs to NZ

 If you want to bring cats or dogs to NZ, find out what to do, what to expect, costs, and how to apply.
 There are biosecurity requirements to prevent the spread of harmful pests and diseases.

-The final date to apply for an import permit in 2022 is 18 November.
-Applications submitted after these dates will not be issued until mid-February 2023.
+The final date to apply for an import permit in 2023 is 22 November.
+Applications submitted after this date will not be issued until mid-February 2024.

-All dogs which have been imported into New Zealand require testing for Leishmania infantum and Ehrlichia canis prior to entry into Australia.
+All dogs which have been imported into New Zealand require testing for Leishmania infantum prior to entry into Australia.

-We strongly recommend that all dogs being imported into New Zealand and which are being exported to Australia at a later date, are tested for the diseases before they come to New Zealand.
+We strongly recommend that all dogs being imported into New Zealand and which are being exported to Australia at a later date, are tested for this diseases before they come to New Zealand.

 Note that Leishmania infantum is an unwanted, notifiable organism in New Zealand.
 If your dog tests positive for the disease in New Zealand: